semrush/intergalactic/website/docs/patterns/sso-page/sso-page.md

 **SSO (Single Sign-On)** is a login and registration form that the user gets to when:

-- the user visited the site/page of the tool for the first time and wants to create an account;
+- the user visited the site/page of the product for the first time and wants to create an account;
 - the user was logged out or he left the account;
-- free-the user has reached the limit of using the tool.
+- free-the user has reached the limit of using the product.

 @## Appearance